finos/rune-dsl/documentation/documentation.rst

   tranche string (0..1) scheme;
  }

-Meta-Types
-""""""""""
+Meta-Type and Reference
+"""""""""""""""""""""""

 Rosetta allows to associate a set of qualifiers to an attribute:

-* The ``scheme`` meta-type specifies a scheme reference that controls the set of values that an attribute can take.
-The relevant scheme value can be specified as meta-information in the attribute synonyms, so that no originating information is disregarded.
+* The ``scheme`` meta-type specifies a mechanism to control the set of values that an attribute can take.
+The relevant scheme reference can be specified as meta-information in the attribute synonyms, so that no originating information is disregarded.

 * The ``reference`` meta-type replicates the cross-referencing mechanism widely used in XML to provide data integrity within the context of an instance document - in particular the ``href`` mechanism, for *hyper-text reference*, as used in the FpML standard.
 The cross-reference value can be specified as meta-information in the attribute synonyms.

+**Note**: Synonyms are a mechanism in Rosetta to map the model components to physical data representations and is detailed in the *Synonym* section of this documentation.

 To make objects internally referenceabale (beyond external cross-references provided by an instance document), Rosetta also allows to associate a unique identifier to instances of a class, by  adding a ``key`` qualifier to the class name.
 The ``key`` corresponds to a hash code to be generated by the model implementation.
-The implementation provided as part of the Rosetta DSL is the default Java hash function.
+The implementation provided as part of the Rosetta DSL is the de-facto Java hash function.
+It is a *deep hash* that uses the complete set of attribute values that compose the class and its children, recursively.

-The below ``Party`` and ``Identifier`` classes provide a good illustration as to how **meta-types** are implemented.
+The below ``Party`` and ``Identifier`` classes provide a good illustration as to how **meta-types** and **references** are implemented.

 .. code-block:: Java